How to Use the TradingView API for Custom Financial Charts

 | Datafeed | Handles all the data.
 This is your custom code that fetches real-time prices, historical data, and symbol information from your server. |

-Many developers start with the Advanced Charts widget, a ready-made chart you can customize with different themes, layouts, and controls.
+Many developers start with the Advanced Charts widget, which offers ready-made charts with customizable themes, layouts, and controls.

 const widget = new TradingView.widget({